RotCAtt-TransUNet++: Novel Deep Neural Network for Sophisticated Cardiac Segmentation: Methodology

 \subsection{Transformer Block}

 The Transformer encoder consists of $N$ layers of Multihead Self-Attention (MSA) and Multi-Layer Perceptron (MLP) blocks.
-Therefore the output of the $l$-th $\in N$ layer can be formulated as follows:
+Therefore the output of the $l$-th $\in N$ layer can be written as follows:

-where $LN(\cdot)$ denotes the layer normalization operator and $Z_i^l$ is the encoded image representation at scale $i$.
-In each layer $l$-th, the encoded image representation $Z_i$ undergoes a self-attention mechanism, enabling encoded patches to learn how to attend to each other.
-Mathematically, the attention scores $A_i=\text{Attention}(Q_i,K_i,V_i)$ for $Z_i$ are computed using scaled dot product as follows:
+where $LN(\dot)$ denotes the layer normalization operator and $Z_i^l$ is the encoded image representation at scale $i$.
+The structure of Transformer layer is illustrated in Figure 1 \ref{fig:network_architecture}.
+In each layer $l$-th, the encoded image representation $Z_i$ undergo a self-attention mechanism, enabling encoded patches to learn how to attend to each other.
+Mathematically, the attention scores $A_i=\text{Attention}(Q_i,K_i,V_i)$ for $Z_i$ are computed as follows: